 Pain Does Not Equal Damage

-Pain and discomfort are often considered inherent realities of a structural abnormality or disorder, that we only have control over to the extent that the bodily damage is “healed”.
+Pain and discomfort are often considered inherent realities of a structural abnormality or disorder.
 Although, this notion is common, it is hardly supported by any scientific or physiological evidence.
 Over and over again scientific studies have demonstrated minimal association between structural damage and the extent of one’s pain, discomfort, or state of disability.
 Moreover, although worthy of admiration, it is not uncommon for individuals with physical disabilities to optimize their physical function well beyond those with comparably able bodies.
 Although this information is widely available and often well accepted, the lessons that may be gained from it will often be disregarded when pain rears its head in our lives.
 Immediately, we will search for “the answer” to what it wrong with us, and seek out those individuals/groups promising cures and quick fixes.
-This disregard for situations that contradict the notion that our pain can be independent of physical damage is often led by fear.
+This desperate “search” is often led by fear.
 Fear that the pain indicates something unchangeable and beyond hope.
 These notions are often more overwhelming than the physical experience of pain itself.
 Contrary to the poor association demonstrated scientifically between pain and structural pathology, feelings of fear, a tendency towards activity avoidance, and a lack of self-efficacy regarding control over our progress are associated highly with increased levels of pain and disability.

 Common examples of fear producing activities: